Telenav/smithy/README.md

      a *server* project; your data modeling sources go in a *model* project that is a shared library used by both your server and your generated client SDK - it is common for different targets to have different destinations in projects that depend on each other.

   b.
 It finds the `.smithy` files in the folder(s) it was configured to generate from, and filters
      them based on the Smithy *namespaces* (like Java packages) it was configured to generate code for, and calls Amazon's Smithy parser to create `Model`s for them (sort of a universe of defined types).

-  b.
+  c.
 It creates a `SmithyGenerationSession` for running code generators

-  c.
+  d.
 The session looks up all of the `SmithyGenerator` instances registered on the classpath,
      and filters them to ones that say they support at least one of the set of languages being generated

-  d.
+  e.
 The session creates a `SmithyGenerationContext` to pass to the generators - which provides
      access to the session and settings, and *provides a way for code generators to communicate with each other* (for example, the typescript plugin may register "markup" files, and any server generation project can pick them up and use them somehow - and it is also the way that, by default, generated Java code gets configured to use `InvalidInputException` for constraint violation exceptions).

-  e.
+  f.
 It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`,
      and if the `SmithyGenerator`, calls its `prepare` method (which allows it to register anything other plugins might look for in the `SmithyGenerationContext` before any generation code is run.

-  f.
+  g.
 It iterates, nested, each *language*, each *generation-target* and each `SmithyGenerator`,
      and if the `SmithyGenerator` says it wants to generate code for that combination, then it iterates all `Shape`s in the Smithy `Model` and calls each generator's `Collection<? extends ModelElementGenerator> generatorsFor(Shape shape, Model model, Path destSourceRoot,